 But it is not just the sacrifice that has solidified itself in history.
 It is also the resurrection — Jesus’ coming back to life and defeating death three days after His brutal and painful crucifixion.
 It’s a true story that has captivated audiences for centuries, with the promise of Christ’s eventual return also transfixing believers.

 Want to see a powerful take on the resurrection?
 Watch "Risen" right now on Pure Flix — a powerful film that tells the epic Biblical story of the resurrection, as told through the eyes of a non-believer (available March 15 to May 15, 2021) with your free Pure Flix trial:

 The New Testament includes a plethora of Bible verses about Easter that predict, explain and detail Jesus’ resurrection.
 Here are just six of the most powerful scriptures to consider:

 Jesus said to her, “I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die.
 Do you believe this?” – John 11:25-26 (NIV)

 The Easter story hinges on Christ’s life and death.
 Jesus referred to Himself as “the resurrection” even before His crucifixion, and promised that those who believe in Him would never die and would, instead, have eternal life.
 This Easter Bible verse forces us to think deeper about Christ’s question: Do we believe this promised truth?

 Jesus Told the Disciples His Death Was Impending

-“And he began to teach them, that the Son of man must suffer many things, and be rejected of the elders, and of the chief priests, and scribes, and be killed, and after three days rise again.” - Mark 8:31 (KJV)
+He then began to teach them that the Son of Man must suffer many things and be rejected by the elders, the chief priests and the teachers of the law, and that he must be killed and after three days rise again. – Mark 8:31 (NIV)